simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Domains - top level .com, .gov (managed by IANA) - 2nd level .com.au, .co.uk
     - Regitrars: place to ensure no domain duplications.
 GoDaddy, Route53, etc.
     - NS Records
-    - A Record - Used to translate a domain name to an address
+    - A Record - Used to translate a domain name to an address (AAAA for IPv6)
     - CName - resolve one domain to another
     - TTL - DNS records have a TTL
     - Alias records (Route 53 only) - pooint to an reource record set